GEO vs SEO

 The Numbers: Why You Can't Ignore Either

-How to Build a Combined SEO + GEO Strategy
+How to Build a Combined SEO and AI Search Strategy

 Here's a practical framework for optimizing for both traditional and AI search: